 Kronos is also included in the Orphic hymns, a set of Hymns from an Orphic cult most likely located in western Anatolia during the 2-3rd centuries CE.
 In it, Kronos is beseeched to bring the life of the supplicants to a blameless end when their time comes.

-Clearly Kronos was not reviled or viewed as a kind of “Devil”-figure to be spurned.
-Despite his deeds he was still considered a God, he still IS a God, and thus deserving of worship by Humans.
-Any modern aversion of him that one may have is un-Hellenic, Christian-monotheist influenced bias that we must overcome.
+Clearly, Kronos was not reviled or viewed as a kind of “Devil”-figure to be spurned.
+Despite his deeds, he was still considered a God, he still IS a God, and thus deserving of worship by Humans.
+Any modern aversion to him that one may have is un-Hellenic, Christian-monotheist influenced bias that we must overcome.

 Ἴω Κρόνε, Ἴω Ῥέα!